gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 **3. Lap Time & Telemetry Analysis**

 In a post-race interview, Lando Norris stated, "Today we thought of the one-stop.
 We were ready to try and do a one-stop, we just couldn't achieve it.
 Our degradation  was too high from the front tires."
-Therefore, going into the race, the McClaren F1 team was aware that they would most likely need to execute a two-stop strategy and acted accordingly.
+Therefore, going into the race, McLaren was aware that they would most likely need to execute a two-stop strategy and acted accordingly.
 Throughout 2024, McLaren struggled with front tire degredation, which is particularly more detrimental at a circuit such as Monza.
-Due to Monza having high-speed braking zones, coming out of long straights, more load is placed on the front tires as the car enters and exits the corner.
-Over the course of the race this means the driver is not able to brake as aggressively into corners, causing slower lap times in concurrence with futher degraded tires.
-McLaren's two-stop strategy ultimately resulted in Norris compromising his track position.
-Below is a graph of Lando's lap times over the race.
-The spikes in indicate a lap where the driver entered the pit lane, hence the much longer lap time:
+Coming out of long high-speed straight into heavy braking zones, significant load is applied to the tyres, causing degredation.
+Over the course of the race this meant Norris was unable to brake as aggressively into corners, causing slower lap times in concurrence with futher degraded tyres.
+To better visualize this degredation in performance, below is a plot of Norris' lap times over the race.
+The spikes in indicate a lap where he entered the pit lane, hence the much longer lap time:
 <br><br>

 ![Two-Stop Strategy](images/NorrisLapTimes.png "Norris Laps")